freent-project/freent31-docs/why-not-msnt.md

 ---
-title: "Why not use Microsoft Windows NT?"
+title: "Why not use NT kernels?"
 excerpt: "Short answer: It's not open-source.
 Long answer: Check this page."
 ---
+# Why doesn't OpenWindows use Microsoft Windows NT?
 {: .note }
 This is an essay.
 It's nothing to do with development.
 There should be general consensus whether this should be moved to the OpenWindows README.